Things to Do In India

 The Red Fort, Delhi

-The Red Fort is a historic fort constructed in 1639 by the Emperor Shah Jahan and was the principal residence of the emperors of the Mughal dynasty for nearly 200 years until 1856 and houses a number of museums.
+The Red Fort is a historic fort constructed in 1639 by Emperor Shah Jahan and was the principal residence of the emperors of the Mughal dynasty for nearly 200 years until 1856 and houses a number of museums.
 It is made of red sandstone and measures 3 kilometres/2 miles around its perimeter.
 The high walls were designed to keep out invaders.
 The imperial apartments consist of a row of pavilions, connected by a water channel.
 The vaulted arcade leads to a treasure trove of buildings such as the Drum House, the Hall of Public Audiences, the white marble Hall of Private Audiences, the Pearl Mosque, the Royal Baths and the Palace of Colour.
 In the evening, on India tours, a sound and light show re-creates events in India's history connected with the fort.

 Humayan’s Tomb, Delhi

-This was built by the wife of Humayun, a Mughal emperor in the mid 16th Century nine years after his death. and is considered to be the predecessor of the Taj Mahal.
+This was built by the wife of Humayun, a Mughal emperor in the mid-16th Century nine years after his death. and is considered to be the predecessor of the Taj Mahal.
 A century after its construction, Humayun’s tomb inspired the construction of the more famous Taj Mahal.
 The structure is one of the best examples of Mughal architecture and the tomb is strongly influenced by Persian architecture.
 Humayun and his wife are buried in the red and white sandstone, black and yellow marble tomb.
-The garden, divided in four main parts by walkways or flowing water, is created to resemble the paradise garden described in the Koran.
-From the 17th to the 19th Centuries, the garden was gradually filled with the tombs of Humayun’s descendants and his entourage.
+The garden, divided into four main parts by walkways or flowing water, is created to resemble the paradise garden described in the Koran.
+From the 17th to the 19th Century, the garden was gradually filled with the tombs of Humayun’s descendants and his entourage.
 Several other Mughal emperors are buried inside Humayun’s mausoleum.
 Nowhere else in India contains such a high number of tombs of the Mughal emperors and their relatives.

 Chandni Chowk, Delhi

 Chandni Chowk (which means Moonlight Square) is one of the oldest and busiest markets in Old Delhi.
 India.
 The market was once divided by canals to reflect moonlight and remains one of India’s largest wholesale markets.
-Chandni Chowk’s speciality is its variety of merchandise and other commodities such as food, books, clothing, electronic and consumer goods, shoes and leather goods.
+Chandni Chowk’s specialty is its variety of merchandise and other commodities such as food, books, clothing, electronic and consumer goods, shoes and leather goods.
 Located at the western end of Chandni Chowk is a street entirely dedicated to all kinds of spices, dried fruits, nuts and herbs.
 This densely populated market has been around for more than three centuries.
 On a trip to India, you can buy curios and souvenirs here.
 Even if not shopping here, it is a sight worth seeing and is a typical example of hectic and lively everyday Indian activity.

 Taj Mahal, Agra

-The Taj Mahal in Agra is a tribute to love and beauty and is easily the most identified as the most important buildings in India.
+The Taj Mahal in Agra is a tribute to love and beauty and is easily the most identified as the most important building in India.
 It was built between 1631 and 1648 by Emperor Shah Jahan for his beloved wife who died giving birth.
 It took 22 years and 20,000 workmen to complete.
 It is regarded by many as the best example of Mughal architecture and a symbol of India's rich history.
 It is carved out of white marble and is an outstandingly beautiful structure.
 It not only changes colour according to the time of the day but also with every change in the season.
 The semi-precious inlaid stones reflect the glow of the moon.
 It is on a full moon night that the silvery brilliance of the Taj Mahal is shown.
-Dawn and dusk are especially attractive times to view the Taj on India tours.
+Dawn and dusk are especially attractive times to view the Taj on Indian tours.
 It is not a palace or a temple or a mosque.
 It is simply a monument which houses the tombs of Shah Jahan and his wife.
 The Taj Mahal is surrounded by landscaped formal gardens.

 Amber Fort, Jaipur